Radiergummi/vue-abstract-api/README.md

  - They can be overridden from anywhere in the chain, including instances
  - Their types are documented and available via TypeScript definitions (included)

+Additionally, any methods accept an options object as their last parameter that will get passed down to axios.

 #### Configuration options
 The following list shows all available getters.
 To view an example of a fully configured endpoint, take a look at [`examples/endpoints/Photos`](./examples/endpoints/Photos.js).